Sunday, November 3, 2024

 General or non horror people content warning- gore- the goriest kill is in the first about 5 minutes and especially in the final scenes there is a lot of blood and guts.
 Also shut shaming and peer pressure and jump scares and people using their phone as phone.

-Plot- Sidney Prescott's (Neve Campbell) mother was brutally murdered a year ago and the suspected killer is in jail, however on the anniversary of her mother's death two people at her school are also murdered.
+Plot- Sidney Prescott's (Neve Campbell) mother was brutally murdered a year ago and the suspected killer is in jail, however on the anniversary of her mother's death, two people at her school are also murdered.
 The killer seems to be targeting Sidney's school and possibly Sidney herself, so her friend Tatum (Rose McGowan) and the police department, ask Tatum's brother, Dewey (David Arquette), who is a deputy to watch out for her.
-Meanwhile suspicion falls on many people including Sidney's boyfriend, Billy (Skeet Ulrich), his best friend Stu (Matthew Lillard), and another member of their friend group, the horror film obsessive, Randy (Jamie Kennedy), and the murders have brought the media to town including a journalist who claims the man jailed for Sidney's mother's murder is innocent, Gail Weathers (Courtney Cox).
+Meanwhile suspicion falls on many people including Sidney's boyfriend, Billy (Skeet Ulrich), his best friend Stu (Matthew Lillard), and another member of their friend group, the horror film obsessive, Randy (Jamie Kennedy).
+In addition to this, the murders have brought the media to town including a journalist who claims the man jailed for Sidney's mother's murder is innocent, Gail Weathers (Courtney Cox).

 Short review- this is a five star film from me.
-It has been up there as one of my top tier films since I was a teenager.
+It has been up there as one of my top tier films (not just horror, but films full stop) since I was a teenager.
 When you watch a slasher, it can be the case that they are not rewatchable or that they aren't even watchable if you know who the killer/s is.
-I knew who was behind the murders before I saw this for the first time (I'm trying hard not to spoil now but the film is shockingly nearly 30 years old so I suspect people know) and I think it might be my most rewatched horror film.
+I knew who was behind the murders before I saw this for the first time (I'm trying hard not to spoil now but as the film is shockingly nearly 30 years old, I suspect people know) and I think it might be my most rewatched horror film.
 It is very funny and very meta, and the more you watch other horror, the more you come back to this find more jokes/references.
-Also points to Neve Campbell and Skeet Ulrich who paired up on two of the best horror films of 1996 between this and The Craft.
+Also points to Neve Campbell and Skeet Ulrich who paired up on two of the best horror films of 1990s between this and The Craft - in the same year, both of them were 1996 films.
 I will say as friends got confused lately when I said it was funny, never forget it is a horror film and is at points quite gory so if you don't do gore, maybe not for you.

 New to me or not- I already said it is likely my most rewatched horror film and I watch it every October, and also every time a new film in franchise drops.